-This course enables the student to learn the sources of health information and its relation to health agencies.
-A study is made of the origin and purpose, content, assembly, analysis and use of medical records.
+Management 3 credits This course enables the student to learn the sources of health information and its relation to health agencies.
+A study is made of the origin and purpose, content, assembly, analysis and use of the origin and purpose, content, assembly, analysis and use of medical records.
 The student will learn methods of compiling, numbering, filing and retention of health information.
 This course is for Health Information Technology and Medical Coding majors; others must have permission of instructor.
 F